2nd EDITION (2016) NOW AVAILABLE

-Shakespeare Suppressed: a non-fiction research book about Shakespeare’s biography and his works, 448 pages, by Katherine Chiljan
+Shakespeare Suppressed: non-fiction research book about Shakespeare’s biography and works by Katherine Chiljan

 Furthermore, scholars have been studying Shakespeare’s plays and poems for over 200 years, but basic information about these incomparable works, like their composition dates, is still lacking.